OpendataCH/OpenParlDataCH/Project_Outline.md

 ## Portal / GUI

-- Create a portal where the data can be searched and filtered by entities:
+- Create a portal where the data from the API can be searched and filtered by entities:

 ![Search Portal Affairs](Mockup_Portal.png)